holamisa/NFC/README.md

 # Lost and Found App using NFC tag

 # Functions
-1. Saving personnel info in tag {font-size: 130%}
+ {font-size: 130% 1.
+Saving personnel info in tag}
 2. Saving SMS number and text in tag
 3. Saving Phone number for phone call in tag
 4. Lookups in Lost and Found using URL